turnerlabs/airflow_stack_aws_ec2_ami/airflow_bastion/README.md

 ## Process

-Once the provisioner has completed, an AMI will be created using the ami_name in the ubuntu.json file.
+Once the provisioner has completed, an AMI will be created using the ami_name in the ubuntu.json or the awslinux.json file.

-Here's the command line needed to build the ubuntu AMI.
+Here's the command line needed to build the Ubuntu AMI.

 ```bash
 packer build